 A pediatric liver transplant is suggested if the child is suffering from liver failure and is likely to lose his or her life.
 Liver diseases and conditions such as – liver cancer, biliary atresia in newborn babies, sudden or acute liver failure due to an autoimmune disease, Wilsons Disease, an overload of medicines, hemochromatosis (excess iron in the body), and alpha-1 anti-trypsin and other metabolic and genetic diseases like PFIC can damage the liver severely leading to liver failure.
 Pediatricians and liver specialists recommend liver transplants in such babies to survive and live a normal, healthy life.

-Dr. Gaurav Gupta, one of Mumbai's leading liver transplant surgeons, suggests that a pediatric liver transplant can help the child recover and live a normal life provided prescribed medicines are taken, and precautions are followed.
-Apart from a Pediatric liver transplant in Mumbai, the doctor is an expert in Living donor Liver Transplant, Laparoscopic Donor Nephrectomy, and Pancreas Transplant.
+Dr. Gaurav Gupta, one of Mumbai’s leading liver transplant surgeons, suggests that a pediatric liver transplant can help the child recover and live a normal life provided prescribed medicines are taken, and precautions are followed.
+The doctor is an expert in Living donor Liver Transplant, Laparoscopic Donor Nephrectomy, and Pancreas Transplant.

 Risks associated with Pediatric liver transplant surgery:

 Like any other organ transplant surgery, pediatric liver transplant surgery has its share of risk and complications, which are

 - The body’s immune system can reject the new liver

 - Leakage of bile or blocked bile ducts

 - The liver may not function temporarily after the surgery